JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 TransitionsInTimeseries.jl.

 Using TransitionsInTimeseries.jl, we reproduced the computations showcased in Tutorial 1 and Tutorial 2 of the `ewstools` documentation, along with the block bootstrapping.
-We performed each computation 100 times and show the resulting run times in [Fig. 2](@figure2).
+The runtimes of both softwares are benchmarked in [Fig. 2](@figure2).
-It appears that all computation are faster in TransitionsInTimeseries, with a speed-up factor ranging from 0 to 3 orders of magnitude.
+It appears that most computations are faster in TransitionsInTimeseries, with a speed-up factor ranging from 0 to 3.5 orders of magnitude.
 The implementation of the deep-learning classifiers for transition prediction developed in [@bury_deep_2021], as well as dealing with multidimensional timeseries, are part of future developments of TransitionsInTimeseries.jl.

 ![Performance comparison between `ewstools` and TransitionsInTimeseries.jl.\label{fig: fig1}](figures/figure2.png)